|

 color receptors on each pixel location.
 So, even though there are only 4.6 megapixels, the Foveon X3 is supposed

+to be as sensitive as a normal sensor three times its size.
 With a little Googling, you can find rather detailed internet blogs and discussions

 as to the strengths and weaknesses of the Foveon technology, with diverse opinions as to whether the X3 sensor is really

+a miracle 13.8 megapixel sensor or just a 4.6 megapixel imposter.
 The Sigma DP1 is a camera that seems to engender strong feelings in its users.
 Those who

 favor this camera seem to really love it.
 Those who don't like it, seem to really dislike it a lot.
+I think that I fall in the camp of those who like this camera, even though it has some flaws.

 Before I purchased this camera, I read numerous reviews about it.
 Almost without exception,